-We recognize revenue from live event development services and online training and content development services based on the percentage of completion method using labor hours or similar performance milestones.
-This methodology requires ongoing estimates regarding the total expenses or significant milestones associated with the project as well as periodic estimates of the progress with respect to completion of such projects.
-Event registration services revenue is based on the contracted services including the expected registrant attendance.
-Revenues for these services are recognized upon completion of the related events.
+We recognize revenue from live event development services using a proportional performance method based on completion of performance milestones.
+Revenues from content maintenance and development services are recognized using a percentage of completion method based on labor hours, which correspond to the completion of performance milestones and deliverables.
 Sales of products and services to pharmaceutical and medical device companies can be subject to seasonal factors as a result of drug and product introductions, meeting and conference dates and budget cycles for such companies.